 SECTION 803.
-Appeal to Council.
-Any rulings of the Agency under sections 801 or 802 above, or assessment by the Agency of a penalty under chapter 9, may be appealed within 15 days of the Agency's decision to Council.
-The Council shall give appropriate deference to the expertise of the Agency.
-The Council shall either affirm the Agency's decision, or:
+Appeal to tribal court.
+Any rulings of the Agency under sections 801 or 802 above, or assessment by the Agency of a penalty under chapter 9, may be appealed within 15 days of the Agency's decision to Tribal Court, in an action naming the Agency as sole defendant.
+In any such action, the Tribal Court shall give appropriate deference to the expertise of the Agency.
+The sovereign immunity of the Agency is waived, only with respect to such action, but only if filing deadlines are strictly followed, and only to the extent of either an order affirming the Agency's decision, or:

-- a. in a licensing dispute, award or reinstate a license; - b. in a patron dispute regarding a particular wager, order that a patron is entitled to a jackpot or payoff, or to return of the wagered amount; or - c. regarding assessment of penalties, reverse, abate, reduce, or enhance a penalty assessed by the Agency.
+- a. in a licensing dispute, to an order awarding or reinstating a license; - b. in a patron dispute regarding a particular wager, to an order that a patron is entitled to a jackpot or payoff, or to return of the wagered amount; or - c. regarding assessment of penalties, to an order reversing, abating, reducing, or enhancing a penalty assessed by the Agency.

-The Council may impose conditions on the above awards of relief.
-In no event may the Council assess prejudgment interest, costs, or attorneys fees against the Tribe the Agency or any tribal employee, agent, or instrumentality.
-All determinations of the Council under this section are final, and subject to no further appeal.
+The Tribal Court may impose conditions on the above awards of relief.
+In no event may the Tribal Court assess pre-judgment interest, costs, back pay, attorneys fees, or other damages or relief against the Agency.
+All determinations of the Tribal Court under this section are final, and subject to no further appeal.

 SECTION 804.
 Confidential information.
-Where Agency action is based upon confidential information, which may not as a matter of law or policy be disclosed to the aggrieved person, such circumstances shall not be grounds for reversal of the Agency's decision, and the aggrieved person shall have no right to such confidential information in proceedings before either the Agency, Council, or any other forum.
+Where Agency action is based upon confidential information, which may not as a matter of law or policy be disclosed to the aggrieved person, such circumstances shall not be grounds for reversal of the Agency's decision, and the aggrieved person shall have no right to such confidential information in proceedings before either the Agency, Tribal Court, or any other forum.
 The public interest in the integrity of gaming is such that the burden of proof with respect to gaming issues, especially regarding fitness for licensing, shall be upon the individual.

 SECTION 805.
 Hearing procedures.
-The Agency or Council may adopt such additional procedures and rules for the conduct of hearings as either deems necessary or convenient so long as they are consistent with this Ordinance and other provisions of applicable law.
+The Agency, Council, or Tribal Court may adopt such additional procedures and rules for the conduct of hearings as either deems necessary or convenient so long as they are consistent with this Code and other provisions of applicable law.